 Download a printable version of this information (requires Adobe Reader)

 The laws says that the young person must be closely involved in decisions about their future.
-This will usually be with the support of their parents/carers but the young person must be in agreement to any decisions reached.
-They can also be supported by an advocate who will ensure that their views are taken into account by everyone involved.
+This will usually be with the support of their parents/carers, but the young person must agree to any decisions reached.
+They can also be supported by an advocate who will ensure that their views are considered by everyone involved.
 These will include:

 Talk to them about the changes, now that they are 16 and encourage them to think about:

 The law says that children and young people can access information, advice and support independently from their parents.
 The advice that they receive must be impartial, confidential and free.

 At Kirklees Independent Advice Service (KIAS) and Calderdale SENDIASS we can give free, legally based, confidential, impartial advice and support including:

 We would be happy to hear from you on: